Lincoln Continental Mark VI: Body

 As the Mark V remained throughout its production, much of its sharp-edged design played a role in the design of the downsized Panther-platform Lincolns.
 While the hardtop roofline of the two-door was replaced by a fixed B-pillar (with framed door glass), the Mark VI two-door shared a similar roofline with its predecessor; the four-door shared its roofline with the Lincoln Town Car (distinguished by oval opera windows).

 In line with its flagship model status, the Mark VI had more ornate styling than the Lincoln Town Car, including hidden headlamps, fender vents (non-functional), C-pillar oval opera windows, and forward-sloping taillamps; the Continental tire trunklid returned nearly unchanged from the Mark V.

-The Mark VI also was one of the first cars seen with several features commonly seen today; it came with the all-new Keyless Entry System, digital instrumentation (VFD), and trip computer.
-Also, it was the first year for the EEC III engine management system which kept fuel economy high and emissions low, an industry first.

-As an unusual option, the Mark VI offered "touring lights", which mounted low-power lights on the hidden-headlamp doors.
-The touring lights were turned on when the headlight switch was in the parking light position.
-While giving a soft glow, they did not provide sufficient light to drive in dark conditions and did not function as daytime running lights.
-This generation was also installed with Ford's "Auto Lamp" feature, and if the system was active, the touring lights would not be used when the conventional headlights came on (stowing the touring lights).
-Each Mark VI was also equipped with parking lights integrated with the front turn signals, so the addition of the optional touring lights was a styling flourish.
+The Mark VI featured Ford's proprietary keypad entry system marketed as SecuriCode, digital instrumentation (Vacuum Fluorescent Display), trip computer, Fords EEC III engine management systems, parking lights integrated with the front turn signals, and so called Touring Lights, the latter which were low-powered and mounted on the "hidden-headlamp doors", activated with the parking lights.
+They provided decorative lighting only, insufficient lighting to serve night driving or as daytime running lights and were automatically deactivated and stowed when the headlights were active.